sapotools/sapo/README.md

 In both cases, the analysis can be done on bounded time.

-Sapo is provided as both a C++ library, to promote integration by other projects, and a stand-alone tool, to ease its usability.
+Sapo consists in a C++ library, named `libSapo`, and an optional standalone application, named `sapo`, that is meant to ease Sapo usability.

 A web user interface for Sapo is available [here](https://github.com/LucaDorigo/webSapo).